Lost wax process method description

 Step 11: Final inspection

-During the final inspection, there is yet another visual check.
-When required a measurement report and material analysis can also be included.
+The final step in this process is another visual check and when necessary composing a measurement report and material analysis.
 After the final inspection, the products are ready for shipment to another satisfied CIREX customer.

 Typical characteristics of lost wax investment castings are the low roughness values and precise tolerances that can be achieved.
 Additionally, great freedom exists in both product design and material choice.
 Precision investment castings are often applied in environments where the quality demands are high.
 For instance, aggressive (hostile) environments, large temperature differences or castings that are required to be especially hard, strong or light.
 Due to the specific and high demands, special alloys are often applied for these castings.